NelsonMinar/vector-river-map/README.md

 has about 330,000 rows.
 This step is complex and not strictly necessary &mdash;
 TileStache can serve the geometry in the `rivers` table directly.
-But the resulting GeoJSON is large and slow, merging each river into a single LineString or MultiLineString results in vector tiles roughly one tenth the size and time to process.
+But the resulting GeoJSON is large and slow to render;
+merging each river into a single LineString or MultiLineString results in vector tiles roughly one tenth the size and time to process.